braydonnugent/Project1_Group4/README.md

 CONTENT WITHIN 'Retirement Analysis - GD'

+Adding to question what factors influence early retirement, 3 categories of interest were identified and analysed from the population in the dataset ‘ Characteristics of Retirees - clean’.
+The dataset is filtered for the category of interest and the resulting data for each category is put into individual data frames and then analysed.

+A statistical analysis is performed taking into consideration total number of retirees for each of the subsets in the 3 categories.
+This is stored in the dictionary ‘statistics by population’.

 Categories of Interest, Analysis and Findings
 1)	Contribution to a Super Fund
 -	People who had contributed to a superannuation scheme